DynamoProtocol/Documentation/getting-started/what-is-dynamo-ai.md

-## getting-started/what-is-dynamo-ai.md

----

-description: Discover what makes Dynamo AI unique and what you can accomplish with the platform
----

 # 🎯 What is Dynamo AI?

 Dynamo AI is a decentralized platform that provides access to advanced AI capabilities through a user-friendly web interface.
 Think of it as your gateway to professional-grade AI tools, all secured and verified through blockchain technology.